VijayNariyal/ZomatoClone-WebApp/README.md

 A full-stack restaurant discovery and food ordering platform built with React, Node.js, Express, and MongoDB.

+### NOTE
+This is the continue MERN web application for the Full-zomato-WebApplication we have deployed.
+But this for the both Localhost and for the seprate VM(frontend and backend) where this application run.

 ## 🚀 Features

 ### User Features